-A2: Foundations of Economics and Business Administration
+A3: Foundations of Economics and Business Administration

-A3: Quantitative Methods
+A4: Quantitative Methods

 A7: Bachelor’s Thesis

 Within the scope of the bachelor’s thesis, students employ academic methods to work independently on a specified topic as it relates to Information Systems Management.
 The topic can be derived from the information systems, computer science, applied computer science and business administration and management subject areas.
-More detailed information concerning the selection of the bachelor’s thesis topic can be found in appendix 2 of the study and subject examination regulations (compare with the section on regulations and documents).

 [12 ECTS Points]

-B1/B2: Specialization Studies
+B: Specialization Studies